OutSystems/docs-odc/src/error/elg/OS-ELG-MODL-05007.md

 ## Impact

-You must fix this error before you can publish the external library.
+You must fix this error in your C# project before you can publish the external library.
 Once you've fixed it, you must create and upload a new ZIP file.

 ## Recommended action